-Raymond Brook Preserve is a town-owned passive recreation park located on a 106-acre site providing over two miles of pedestrian, biking and horse-riding trails.
+Raymond Brook Preserve

+A town-owned passive recreation park located on a 106-acre site providing over two miles of pedestrian, biking, and horse-riding trails.
 Three gravel parking areas located off Church Street, Kinney Road and Millstream Road provide easy access.
 The park includes a bridge over Raymond Brook, a Pollinator Pathway Garden, and a small pond.
 Area farmers currently use fields in this park for hay and corn, helping to maintain the park and Hebron's agricultural heritage.
 A grant was awarded to connect Raymond Brook Preserve with the Air Line Trail by 2024.

-Veterans' Memorial Park is a town-owned park located on a 17-acre site on Wall Street.
+Veterans' Memorial Park

+A town-owned park located on a 17-acre site on Wall Street.
 A paved parking lot of approximately 100 spaces is situated near the front of the park.
 It contains the following facilities:

-• An irrigated soccer field (200'X300')
+- An irrigated soccer field (200' x 300')

 - Two child playscapes

 - A baseball field (70' baselines; 225' foul lines; 250' to pocket)

 - A softball field

-- A walking trail; (9/10 mile in length) which connects to the new Town Center Trail
+- A walking trail: (9/10 mile in length) which connects to the new Town Center Trail

 - A maintenance storage shed, bathroom and concession

-- An outdoor basketball court (50'X94')
+- An outdoor basketball court (50' x 94')

-- A Skateboard Park
+- A skateboard park

 - A Native Plantings streetscape

-Grayville Falls Park offers both passive and active recreation opportunities such as picnicking, walking, fishing, quiet enjoyment of the waterfalls and river and access to Air Line Trail State Park and active recreation opportunities at the horseshoe court and large mowed field for spontaneous sports.
+Grayville Falls Park

+Offers passive recreation opportunities, such as picnicking, walking, fishing, quiet enjoyment of the waterfalls and river, access to the Air Line Trail State Park, as well as active recreation opportunities at the horseshoe court and large mowed field for spontaneous sports.
 The park is fairly remote, has rugged terrain, is very natural in character, and therefore lends itself to passive uses.

-Old Colchester Road Field is a town-owned field located on a 3.8-acre site on Old Colchester Road.
-Improvements include a small, unpaved parking area, a baseball/softball field with 60-foot baselines, and a small multi-purpose field that is superimposed over the outfield of the baseball/softball field.
+Old Colchester Road Field

+A town-owned field located on a 3.8-acre site on Old Colchester Road.
+Improvements include a small, unpaved parking area, a baseball/softball field with 60-foot baselines, and a small multipurpose field that is superimposed over the outfield of the baseball/softball field.

-Gilead Hill Elementary School is used for community recreation and summer sports.
+Gilead Hill Elementary School

+Used for community recreation and summer sports.
 Outdoor recreation facilities include two softball fields with 60-foot baselines and a football field that is superimposed over the outfields of two softball fields.
 There also exists a small field area that is used by the baseball league informally as a "T-Ball" field.
-Outdoor lighting was installed to permit extended use of the field in the Fall.
+Outdoor lighting was installed to permit extended use of the field in the fall.
 Other sports and recreation facilities include a small "pick-up" basketball court and a modular playscape located to the rear of the school that is used by students at recess and is also available for public use during non-school hours.
 For recreational facilities, there is a small, tile floor basketball court and stage area in the cafeteria/gymnasium.
 A trail system was constructed to the rear of the school grounds for recreational and educational purposes.

-Hebron Elementary School is used for community recreation and summer sports, as well as the Farmer's Market.
+Hebron Elementary School

+Used for community recreation and summer sports, as well as the Farmer's Market.
 For outdoor use there is a multipurpose field, quarter- mile gravel walking track, a nature trail, and a playscape that is used by the schools and is available for public use during non-school hours.
-For indoor recreational facilities, there is a multi-purpose/basketball gymnasium with stage area, and a multi-purpose room with a striped 45'x76' basketball court.
+For indoor recreational facilities, there is a multi-purpose/basketball gymnasium with a stage area, and a multi-purpose room with a striped 45'x76' basketball court.